joshuadoan/space-friends/readme.md

 ### Pirates

-Pirates will pick a random laborer and chase them.
+Pirates will pick a random laborer and chase and attack them.
 Pirates will if flee if they get too close to a space shop.

 ### Space Shop